automagicwp/updater/README.md

 $wp_latest_test_plugin = new ExamplePlugin();
 ```

-Replace `'your-plugin-id-from-wplatest-co'` with the actual ID provided to you by WPLatest.co for your plugin.
+Replace `'your-plugin-id'` with the actual ID provided to you by WPUpdateHub.com for your plugin.